Netherlands

 Furthermore, with respect to non-essential employment conditions, agency workers will be entitled to at least equivalent conditions as employees in equal or equivalent roles employed by the hirer.
 The precise interpretation of what qualifies as “equivalent” will require further clarification in practice and may give rise to interpretative discussions.

-Employer implications/action needed If the legislative proposal is adopted, employers will need to replace all on-call contracts with bandwidth contracts (other than for students and seasonal workers) and employers are advised to keep records of fixed term employees for at least five years after the end of employment, to keep track of whether an employee can return on a temporary basis or only on the basis of an indefinite term employment contract.
+Employer implications/action needed If the legislative proposal is adopted, employers will need to replace all on-call contracts with bandwidth contracts (other than for students and seasonal workers) and employers are advised to keep records of fixed term employees for at least three years after the end of employment, to keep track of whether an employee can return on a temporary basis or only on the basis of an indefinite term employment contract.

 Employer risk If the legislative proposal is adopted, employers will risk (wage) claims if the wrong contract is used.
-If employers do not take into account breaks between contracts of five years or less, they risk a fixed term contract converting to an indefinite term contract.
+If employers do not take into account breaks between contracts of three years or less, they risk a fixed term contract converting to an indefinite term contract.

 Link